 QA managers are also put under pressure through intense time constraints.
 Part of these are necessary, due to the nature of agile development.
 When you work in sprints, you have to be able to deliver results and adapt to change quickly.

-But much of the time pressure put on QA managers could be mitigated by better planning and budgeting.
-You may have heard of “QA bottlenecks,” which refer to delays in development due to lagging QA processes.
+However, much of the time pressure put on QA managers could be mitigated by better planning and budgeting.
+You may have heard of “QA bottlenecks,” which refer to delays in development due to lagging quality assurance processes.
 These aren’t always the QA person’s fault.
 They can be due to factors ranging from unrealistic client expectations to poor coordination between teams or simply underfunded testing.

 This leads us to the final source of stress for QA managers: a lack of responsibility taken by others, whether on the team’s side or the client’s side.
 It’s easy to pigeonhole QA testers as the “bad news guys,” but it’s much harder to actually take some of that responsibility on your own shoulders.
 And to do that, you have to know where to look.

-Know what QA can do and what it’ll cost you.
+Know what quality assurance testing can do and what it’ll cost you.

 To get the most out of QA, it’s important to understand its benefits.
 QA testing will help you fix bugs, optimize performance through regular feedback, and cut wasteful spending.
 Though it’s often regarded as a luxury, QA testing provides a constant sanity check to your product’s features and is essential to its success once it hits the market.

-The downside of QA is that finding bugs and fixing them takes time.
+The downside of quality assurance testing is that finding bugs and fixing them takes time.
 This process can involve hours or even days of extra work when something unexpected pops up, but it shouldn’t be rushed no matter how close to launch time a project may be.
 Speeding through QA will cost you quality.
 That’s just the way it is.

 Apply pressure wisely.

-Speaking of budgets, there are usually big investments at stake in any given software development project.
+Speaking of budgets, there are usually big investments at stake in any software development project.
 Tempers can fly and most people will feel a certain degree of stress—that’s normal.
-But directing too much of it toward your QA manager won’t help you save any money.
+But directing too much of it toward your quality assurance manager won’t help you save any money.

-If you’re a client, pressuring your QA manager with crazy deadlines or cramming in unrealistic last-minute feature requests that they won’t have time to test can cost you their trust and even their presence in the team.
+If you’re a client, pressuring your quality assurance manager with crazy deadlines or cramming in unrealistic last-minute feature requests that they won’t have time to test can cost you their trust, and even their presence in the team.
 Having your QA step down mid-project will be far more expensive than taking the time to build a solid partnership with them.

-If you’re a project manager, a poor relationship with the QA tester can make you lose an ally and snowball into more work for everyone else.
+If you’re a project manager, a poor relationship with your quality assurance testers can make you lose allies, and snowball into more work for everyone else.
 It’s important for project managers to act as buffers between the development team and the client, to ensure that enough time and resources are allocated to testing.

 If you’re an employer, putting too much stress on your QA manager means making your employee unhappy and in some cases, unhealthy too.
 This can make them want to change jobs, decreasing your product’s quality in the interim and lowering your reputation in your industry down the line.